open-amt-cloud-toolkit/docs/docs/Docker/dockerLocal.md

 !!! important
     Because the vault is running in a dev mode, stored secrets will be lost upon a restart, and profiles and configs must be recreated.
 They are not persistent in this mode.
 Be sure to run `docker-compose down -v` when bringing down the stack, which removes the volumes, and start fresh upon `docker-compose up`.
 To run vault in production mode, follow the guide [here](./dockerLocal_prodVault.md).

+!!! important **Best Practice: Remove or Prune Images and Volumes**
+    With repeated deployments, Docker images or volumes can accumulate.
+This interferes with achieving stable deployment as remnants of a previous deployment's configuration may be present.
+Use the following commands to manage images and volumes:

+    List images or volumes:

+    `docker image ls`
+    `docker volume ls`

+    Prune unused images or volumes:

+    `docker image prune`
+    `docker volume prune`

+    Remove unwanted images or volumes:

+    `docker image rm <name of image>`
+    `docker volume rm <name of volume>`

 ## Next up
 [**Login to Sample Web UI**](../General/loginToRPS.md)